Be in to win!

 How does WasteMINZ become and encourage members to become better Te Tiriti partners?

 Further information: “What is good for Māori is good for everyone”.
-Many of the low income, frontline workers in the waste sector are Māori and Pasifika.
+Many of the essential, frontline workers in the waste sector are Māori and Pasifika.
 Yet the waste sector generally doesn’t do a very good job of acknowledging Te Tiriti and the importance of Te Ao Māori in providing solutions to the problems we face.
 How can WasteMINZ and its members support this kaupapa and how can the Ministry for the Environment help with this?

 |Table 2||Modelling the behaviours we want from others is a good way of changing behaviour in your peers.
 What do you do, or what could you do, in your workplace or within your personal life to role model low waste behaviours?|